 The law is easily explained using a couple of examples, based on prosecutions I defended.

 Late one afternoon police stopped a driver on a main road in Surrey because they were concerned about his driving.
-The officers suspected he had been drinking and as part of the investigation into whether he had actually been doing so they and required him to provide a sample of breath into a roadside screening device.
+The officers suspected he had been drinking and as part of the investigation into whether he had actually been doing so they [read on]

 It’s that time of year again.